conan-io/docs/reference/commands/creator/test.rst

 .. code-block:: text

     positional arguments:
       path                  Path to the "testing" folder containing a conanfile.py or to a recipe file with test() methode.g. conan test_package/conanfile.py pkg/version@user/channel
       reference             pkg/version@user/channel of the package to be tested

     optional arguments:
       -h, --help            show this help message and exit -tbf TEST_BUILD_FOLDER, --test-build-folder TEST_BUILD_FOLDER
                             Working directory of the build process.
       -b [BUILD], --build [BUILD]
-                          Optional, specify which packages to build from source.
+                            Optional, use it to choose if you want to build from sources:
-                          Combining multiple '--build' options on one command line is allowed.
-For dependencies, the optional 'build_policy' attribute in their conanfile.py takes
-                          precedence over the command line parameter.
-Possible
-                          parameters: --build Force build for all packages, do not use binary packages. --build=never Disallow build for all packages, use binary packages or fail if a binary package is not found.
-Cannot be combined with other '--build' options. --build=missing Build
-                          packages from source whose binary package is not found. --build=outdated Build packages from source
-                          whose binary package was not generated from the latest recipe or is not found. --build=cascade Build packages from source that have at least one dependency being built from source. --build=[pattern] Build packages
-                          from source whose package reference matches the pattern.
-The pattern uses 'fnmatch' style wildcards.
-                          Default behavior: If you omit the '--build' option, the 'build_policy' attribute in conanfile.py will be used if it exists, otherwise the behavior is like '-- build=never'.
-    -e ENV, --env ENV     Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++
-    -o OPTIONS, --options OPTIONS
-                          Define options values, e.g., -o Pkg:with_qt=True
-    -pr PROFILE, --profile PROFILE
+                            --build Build all from sources, do not use binary packages.
+                            --build=never Never build, use binary packages or fail if a binary package is not found. --build=missing Build from code if a binary package is not found. --build=cascade Will build from code all the nodes with some dependency being built (for any reason).
+Can be used together with any other build policy.
+Useful to make sure that any new change introduced in a dependency is incorporated by building again the package. --build=outdated Build from code if the binary is not built with the current recipe or when missing a binary package. --build=[pattern] Build always these packages from source, but never build the others.
+Allows multiple --build parameters. 'pattern' is a fnmatch file pattern of a package reference.
+Default behavior: If you don't specify anything, it will be similar to '--build=never', but package recipes can override it with their 'build_policy' attribute in the conanfile.py.
-                          Apply the specified profile to the install command -r REMOTE, --remote REMOTE
+      -r REMOTE, --remote REMOTE
                             Look in the specified remote server
-    -s SETTINGS, --settings SETTINGS
-                          Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc
       -u, --update          Check updates exist from upstream remotes -l [LOCKFILE], --lockfile [LOCKFILE]
                             Path to a lockfile or folder containing 'conan.lock' file.
 Lockfile can be updated if packages change
+      -e ENV_HOST, --env ENV_HOST
+                            Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++
+      -e:b ENV_BUILD, --env:build ENV_BUILD
+                            Environment variables that will be set during the package build (build machine). e.g.: -e CXX=/usr/bin/clang++
+      -e:h ENV_HOST, --env:host ENV_HOST
+                            Environment variables that will be set during the package build (host machine). e.g.: -e CXX=/usr/bin/clang++
+      -o OPTIONS_HOST, --options OPTIONS_HOST
+                            Define options values (host machine), e.g.: -o Pkg:with_qt=true -o:b OPTIONS_BUILD, --options:build OPTIONS_BUILD
+                            Define options values (build machine), e.g.: -o Pkg:with_qt=true -o:h OPTIONS_HOST, --options:host OPTIONS_HOST
+                            Define options values (host machine), e.g.: -o Pkg:with_qt=true -pr PROFILE_HOST, --profile PROFILE_HOST
+                            Apply the specified profile to the host machine -pr:b PROFILE_BUILD, --profile:build PROFILE_BUILD
+                            Apply the specified profile to the build machine -pr:h PROFILE_HOST, --profile:host PROFILE_HOST
+                            Apply the specified profile to the host machine -s SETTINGS_HOST, --settings SETTINGS_HOST
+                            Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc
+      -s:b SETTINGS_BUILD, --settings:build SETTINGS_BUILD
+                            Settings to build the package, overwriting the defaults (build machine). e.g.: -s compiler=gcc
+      -s:h SETTINGS_HOST, --settings:host SETTINGS_HOST
+                            Settings to build the package, overwriting the defaults (host machine). e.g.: -s compiler=gcc

 This command is util for testing existing packages, that have been previously built (with :command:`conan create`, for example).